 I drove passed the road leading up to my farm.
 I was late for an appointment at the hospital.
 Three months after her death, what was left of my mother was still stashed in the deep freeze.
 Lately, all of a sudden, I was being hassled to come out to claim her, as if I had left my dry cleaning too long, and I was instructed to get the cremation process going.
 I requested an autopsy, which, I was told, was not ordered by the doctor and so the fee would have to come out of my own pocket.
 Fine.
 So be it.

 I sat in the coroner’s office.
-Dr Z.—bald, full bearded, reading glasses, white lab coat—was summarizing his report.
+Dr Z.—bald, full bearded, reading glasses, white lab coat, maskless—was summarizing his report.
 “Kidney failure.
 Edema.”

 “What does that mean, edema?”

-“Lungs filled up with fluid.”
-Dr. Z removed his reading glasses to look me directly in the eye as he pronounced these words.
+Dr. Z removed his reading glasses to look me directly in the eye as he pronounced the words, “Lungs filled up with fluid.”

 “The ground glass thing?”
 I questioned, drawing upon my Internet knowledge of what Italian doctors had found early on.